dhanya-boby/opennms-tutorials-1/README.md

 ## Prerequisites

+Please see the [Prerequisites Video](https://www.youtube.com/watch?v=M-FuNBkso4M) to help you get started.

 All of these examples have been tried on Docker Desktop installed on Windows 11.

 They should also work on Docker installed in linux  (e.g. Ubuntu 22 running in VirtualBox).